Destinations Greece The Cyclades Paros

 Monastiri + Naoussa Bay swim

-A small protected cove north of Naoussa with a 16th-century monastery on the cliff above — clear water, quieter than Kolymbithres, the swim spot the locals send you to.
-Boat shuttle from Naoussa or 10-minute drive (free parking).
+A small protected cove north of Naoussa with an old monastery on the cliff above — clear water, quieter than Kolymbithres, the swim spot the locals send you to.
+Hourly water taxi from Naoussa in summer, or a 10-minute drive (free parking).
 Pair with the Naoussa harbour back for sundown.

 Faragas + the south coast